 This page must be signed by the person identified in Step 1 of this cost report as Preparer.
 This person must be the individual who actually prepared the cost report or who has primary responsibility for the preparation of the cost report for the provider.
 Signing as Preparer carries the responsibility for an accurate and complete cost report prepared in accordance with applicable methodology rules and instructions.
 Signing as Preparer signifies that the preparer is knowledgeable of the applicable methodology rules and instructions and that the preparer has either completed the cost report himself/herself in accordance with those rules and instructions or has adequately supervised and thoroughly instructed his/her employees in the proper completion of the cost report.
-Ultimate responsibility for the cost report, an executed Preparer Certification page (with original signature and original notary stamp/seal) may be submitted by each preparer.
+Ultimate responsibility for the cost report lies with the person signing as Preparer.
+If more than one person prepared the cost report, an executed Preparer Certification page (with original signature and original notary stamp/seal) may be submitted by each preparer.
 All persons signing the methodology certification must have attended the required cost report training.